navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 -------------------
 You should start by creating a static site, as it requires less knowledge than creating a dynamic one.

-To create a new site from scratch, click on the three dots at the right of the ZeroNet icon and select "Create new, empty site" from the menu.
+To create a new site from scratch, click the **three dots** at the right of the ZeroNet icon and select **Create new, empty site** from the menu.

 .. figure:: images/image169.png
 	:width: 350